I am told that I make good pancakes.

 You need patience.
 A sense of when a piece of writing is finished, not over or underdone.

-But most of all you need a secret ingredient.
-Persistence.
-You have to show up and write consistently enough to grow and produce work of quality.
+But most of all you need a writer’s secret ingredient: persistence.
+You have to show up and write consistently and persistently enough to grow and produce work of quality.